Pirates vs. Padres Player Props Betting Odds

 McCutchen Stats

-- McCutchen has nine doubles, nine home runs, 47 walks and 25 RBI (64 total hits).
-He has swiped nine bases.
+- Andrew McCutchen has 65 hits with nine doubles, nine home runs, 47 walks and 25 RBI.
+He's also stolen nine bases.

-- McCutchen hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .444 with two doubles, four walks and an RBI.
+- McCutchen enters this matchup looking to extend his five-game hit streak.
+In his last five games he is hitting .450 with two doubles, three walks and an RBI.

 McCutchen Recent Games